Bruins' Chara could play in Game 5 despite injury

 Chara was injured Monday night when a shot from the St. Louis Blues’ Brayden Schenn deflected off Chara’s stick and hit him in the face.

-The 42-year-old skated Thursday morning in the optional pre-game skate wearing a face shield.
+The 42-year-old skated Thursday morning in the optional pre-game skate wearing the face shield.

-NHL public relations confirmed to reporters that Chara is unable to speak — or even open his mouth.
+NHL public relations confirmed to reporters during the day that Chara was unable to speak — or even open his mouth.
 He provided answers to reporters’ questions in writing.

 When asked about the challenge of skating with this injury, he responded: